 We use advanced sedation dentistry for a wide variety of in-house services.
 Our goal is to ensure you are comfortable, calm and relaxed through any dental treatment or dental procedure.

 The Purpose of Dental Sedation

-Dental sedation refers to medicine that is designed to reduce physical pain associated with treatment, or to reduce a anxiety and help you feel more relaxed while dental work is being completed.
+Dental sedation refers to medicine that is designed to reduce physical pain associated with treatment or to reduce anxiety and help you feel more relaxed while dental work is being completed.
 This makes the experience more pleasant and ensures our staff can perform their duties more effectively.
-We offer dental sedation in general anesthesia, laughing gas and IV sedation, we also practice pediatric sedation dentistry.
-IV Sedation is the anesthesia most commonly used at our practice for surgical procedures.
+We offer dental sedation in laughing gas and oral sedation.

 What is laughing gas and what does it do?

 Laughing gas is Nitrous Oxide and is commonly used as a local sedation method.
 It’s colorless and odorless and its usefulness stems from its ability to quickly work and safely reverse its affects.
 It is a widely considered safe dental sedation method.

 What type of anesthesia are used for dental work?